cnosdb/docs/docs/en/reference/sql.md

 ## INSERT

-CnosDB supports two data inserting methods: one is to use the`INSERT INTO`statement, and the other is to use the HTTP API[write](./rest_api.md)interface to insert Line Protocol format data.
+CnosDB supports two data inserting methods: one is to use the`INSERT INTO`statement, and the other is to use the HTTP API [write](./rest_api.md) interface to insert Line Protocol format data.

 This page only shows`INSERT`related syntax